hashicorp/terraform-provider-consul/website/docs/r/acl_binding_rule.markdown

 The following arguments are supported:

 * `auth_method` - (Required) The name of the ACL auth method this rule apply.
 * `description` - (Optional) A free form human readable description of the binding rule.
 * `selector` - (Optional) The expression used to math this rule against valid identities returned from an auth method validation.
 * `bind_type` - (Required) Specifies the way the binding rule affects a token created at login.
 * `bind_name` - (Required) The name to bind to a token at login-time.
 * `namespace` - (Optional, Enterprise Only) The namespace to create the binding rule within.
+* `partition` - (Optional, Enterprise Only) The partition the ACL binding rule is associated with.

 ## Attributes Reference